COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 When distributing technology (laptops, iPads, etc.) to students for continuity of education purposes, school entities must accept a variety of documentation as proof of identity for tracking and inventory purposes.
 Acceptable documentation includes, but is not limited to: a deed, a lease, current utility bill, current credit card bill, property tax bill, vehicle registration, driver’s license, DOT identification card, or student identification card.

 Special Education Services

-PDE's Bureau of Special Education will provide additional details and updated information directly to Local Education Agency (LEA) Special Education Directors.
+PDE's Bureau of Special Education and the Bureau of Early Intervention will provide additional details and updated information directly to Local Education Agency (LEA) Special Education Directors.

-Are LEAs (School Districts, Charter Schools, Cyber Charter Schools, IUs, CTCs, etc.) required to meet IDEA timelines for evaluations, re-evaluations, IEP meetings, and reporting?
+Are LEAs (School Districts, Charter Schools, Cyber Charter Schools, IUs, CTCs, etc.) required to meet IDEA timelines for evaluations, re-evaluations, IEP meetings, and reporting (2019-20 academic year)?